 Charles Duhigg wrote a book called “The Power of habit“**.
 In which he explains how habits work and how you can change them.
 I have however not found anything in the book about completely discontinuing a habit.
 I figure that changing a bad habit into a beneficial habit is just as good.
 Mr. Duhigg says that in four steps you would be able to change a habit.
 It sounds as if it is really simple but the steps come with their own line of work as is expected.
 They are very doable when you are willing to do.

 The last step is to make a plan based on what you learned about yourself in the previous steps.
 MIT researchers found this loop, cue-routine-reward, at the core of every habit according to C. Duhigg.
 So now that you know it, you can slowly change your habit into a positive habit.
-One you want to have as habit.
+One you want to have as habit in the lifestyle you are building.

 I decided to dig into my bad habit of overly using my phone.
 My habit loop looks like this: